kthackse/website/README.md

 - Upload the fonts used in the SVGs to `~/.local/share/fonts/`.
 - `fc-cache -f -v`.

+#### Slack bot

+- Create a Slack bot on `https://api.slack.com/apps/new`.
+- Activate incoming webhooks and add a webhook URL to the `#webdev-activity` channel.
+- Add the bot to your workspace.
+- Set the client ID and secret in `server.sh`.

 ## Project update

 ### Local server